-During the six months ended June 30, 2020, the Company disposed of its Mexican subsidiaries, and is no longer exposed to the change in the currency exchange rates between the Canadian and Mexican currencies.
-As at June 30, 2020, the Company was exposed to currency risk on certain financial instruments denominated in USD.
-The Company does not have significant transactions or hold significant cash or other financial instruments denominated in USD currency.
-Therefore, the Company considers this risk to be immaterial.
+In the second quarter of 2020, the Company disposed of its Mexican subsidiaries, and is no longer exposed to the change in the exchange rates between the Canadian and Mexican currencies.
+As at September 30, 2020, the Company was exposed to currency risk on the following certain financial instruments denominated in USD.
+The sensitivity of the Company's net loss due to changes in the exchange rate between the USD against the Canadian dollar is included in the table below in Canadian dollar equivalents: